defold/doc/docs/en/manuals/spinemodel.md

 ## Creating SpineModel components

-Create a game object and put a *SpineModel* component in the game object.
+Create a game object and add a *SpineModel* component to it.
 You can either create the component in-place (right click the game object and select <kbd>Add Component</kbd>) or create it on file first (Select <kbd>New ▸ Spine Model File</kbd> from the menu) and then add the file to the game object (right click the game object and select <kbd>Add Component From File</kbd>).

 ![Add component](images/spinemodel/spine_add_component.png)